 FibroConsulting supports people with Fibromyalgia and their practitioners to implement a treatment paradigm that is comprehensive, holistic and effective.

-Sara Halevi, a Cognitive Behavioral Therapist who both has and treats Fibromyalgia offers a full gamut of professional services and tools to advance the understanding and treatment of this painful and devastating condition.
+Sara Halevi, a Cognitive Behavioral Therapist and Chronic Illness Coach who both has and treats Fibromyalgia offers a full gamut of professional services and tools to advance the understanding and treatment of this painful and devastating condition.

 New video course: Coping with Fibromyalgia –

 What is Fibromyalgia?

 The World Health Organization estimates that 10 million Americans, and six percent of the world population suffer from either chronic or episodic Fibromyalgia.
 First recognized by the AMA in 1987, the specific collection of symptoms was not recognized as a syndrome for nearly 20 years, and is still not universally recognized by healthcare providers.
 In as much as the medical community has progressed in the diagnosis and assessment of Fibro, the management and treatment of this debilitating condition has made relatively little headway.